 While our work serves as a contrast to my martial arts training, it has greatly enhanced my MMA performance as well as my approach to everyday activities – like breathing and walking."

-Juan's words are kind, and he definitely does the work.
-Here he shows off an underhanded pushup designed to improve wrist flexibility and forearm strength, shot during a WLF workshop at Remedy Massage, one of our affiliates:
+Juan's words are kind, but the real proof is when he demonstrates this underhanded pushup to show off his improved wrist flexibility and forearm strength, shot during a WLF workshop at Remedy Massage, one of our affiliates: